 You can have fun with these banana pumpkin muffins by adding different mix-ins.
 Here are some of my favorite variations of these muffins.

-Chocolate chip banana pumpkin muffins.
-Add 1/2 cup of chocolate chips.
+- Chocolate chip: Add 1/2 cup of chocolate chips.

-Peanut butter chip banana pumpkin muffins.
-Add 1/2 cup of peanut butter chips.
+- Peanut butter: Add 1/2 cup of peanut butter chips.

 How to make your own pumpkin pie spice